 Mix ingredients

-- In a large bowl, mix together 115 g (½ cup) unsalted butter and 160 g (½ cup) maple syrup. note - in cold climates, you might have small amounts of solid and may need to warm up the bowl in the microwave.
-Small amounts are fine, but if it's not mixing, it'll need to be warmer.using a stand mixer, hand mixer or whisk and beat together butter and maple syrup.
-Add eggs, mashed banana, milk, baking powder, vanilla, spices and salt.
+- In a large bowl using a stand mixer, hand mixer etc. mix together 115 g (½ cup) unsalted butter and 160 g (½ cup) maple syrup. note - in cold climates, you might have small amounts of solid and may need to warm up the bowl in the microwave.
+Small amounts are fine, but if it's not mixing, it'll need to be warmer.

 Baking